icopy-site/awesome-cn/docs/awesome/awesome-vehicle-security.md

 - [Car Hacking: The definitive source](http://illmatics.com/carhacking.html) - Charlie Miller and Chris Valasek publish all tools, data, research notes, and papers for everyone for free
 - [Car Hacking on the cheap](https://community.rapid7.com/community/transpo-security/blog/2017/02/08/car-hacking-on-the-cheap) - Craig Smith wrote a brief article on working with Metasploit’s HWBrige using ELM327 Bluetooth dongle
 - [Researchers tackle autonomous vehicle security](https://phys.org/news/2017-05-tackle-autonomous-vehicle.html) - Texas A&M researchers develop intelligence system prototype.
-- [How big data will impact car security in the proximate future: Concerns and solutions](http://bigdata-madesimple.com/big-data-will-impact-car-security-proximate-future-concerns-solutions/) - Impact of big data on car security.
 - [Reverse engineering of the Nitro OBD2](https://blog.quarkslab.com/reverse-engineering-of-the-nitro-obd2.html) - Reverse engineering of CAN diagnostic tools.
 - [Analysis of an old Subaru Impreza - Subaru Select Monitor v1 (SSM1)](https://p1kachu.pluggi.fr/project/automotive/2018/12/28/subaru-ssm1/) - Digging into an old ECU through an old protocol and disabling a 1997 Subaru Impreza's speed limiter.
 - [Car Hacking in 30 Minutes or Less](https://brysonpayne.com/2018/10/20/start-car-hacking-in-30-minutes-or-less/) - Using VirtualBox and Kali Linux, you can start car hacking using completely free open-source software and tools, including can-utils, ICSim, ScanTool, Wireshark, and tcpdump